Haris Pilton OXI (BRUH): “Oxi” (oh•he): “no” Greek, to not accept or to decline.

 Exploring communities of power and supremacy, Omicron Chi Iota (OXI) fraternity was formed while in graduate school at the University of Illinois.
-“Oxi” (oh•he) translates to “no” in Greek.
-The manifestation of challenging a community of power—one that appropriates Greek culture by name and other cultures by force—in an embodied social practice using the tools of design and visual communication, brings to fruition a character called Haris Pilton.
+Challenging a community of power—one that appropriates Greek culture by name and other cultures by force—in an embodied social practice using the tools of design and visual communication, brings to fruition a character called Haris Pilton.
 Haris is the president of OXI fraternity.
-Haris frequents establishments and events popular with the “greek” (fraternity) community at the University of Illinois Urbana-Champaign; of which has one of the largest populations of “greeks” in the U.S. Haris attempts to expose the ethics and ideology of individuals influenced by collective ethics and ideology, A.K.A brands and branded institutions—in this case "greek" brands/institutions.
-In a reflective and mimicking process, visual understandings of the complexities of culture(s), appropriation, racism, sexism and gender construct a critical and revealing dogmatic and behavioral conceptualism via the "greek" branded culture.
+Haris frequents establishments and events popular with the “greek” (fraternity) community at the University of Illinois Urbana-Champaign; of which has one of the largest populations of “greeks” (frat) in the U.S. Haris attempts to expose the ethics and ideology of individuals influenced by collective ethics and ideology, A.K.A brands.
+In this case "greek" (frat) brands/institutions.
+In a reflective and mimicking process, visual understandings of the complexities of culture(s), appropriation, racism, sexism, and gender construct a critical and revealing behavioral conceptualism via the "greek" branded culture.

 VISUAL/VIDEO ABSTRACT